AusSRC/casda_mosaic_cutouts/README.md

 ## Usage

-This program needs to be run on a HPC (Slurm) environment with [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) installed.
+This program needs to be run on a HPC (Slurm) environment with Python and [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) installed.

 Most of the arguments shown in the help are not required to run the program.
 The essential arguments are